matthewkarnes/Data-Projects/README.md

    Tools: Scikit-Learn, Pandas, Seaborn, matplotlib, Tensorflow

   Note: In the case that the files do not load and give the error "Sorry, something went wrong.
-Reload?" please copy the files github url and paste into                https://nbviewer.jupyter.org/.
+Reload?" please copy the file's github url and paste into                https://nbviewer.jupyter.org/.
 This is an issue in github's backend that often occurs with Jupyter Notebooks.